Primate Services

 Primate Services is a centralized unit for animal care, colony management, maintenance of facilities, staff training, occupational safety, and research support.
 Their goal is to ensure the health and well-being of the nonhuman primate colonies and to operate a centralized program that addresses all aspects of animal husbandry and health care.

-A large staff of veterinarians, veterinary residents, and animal health technicians care for the Center's monkeys as well as provide research support.
-The animal care staff – about 100 individuals – feeds the animals, keeps their housing areas clean, monitors them daily, and works to promote the well-being of the animals in their care.
+A large staff of veterinarians, veterinary residents, and animal health technicians care for the Institute's monkeys as well as provide research support.
+The animal care staff – about 100 individuals – feed the animals, keep their housing areas clean, monitor them daily, and work to promote the well-being of the animals in their care.

 Year-round Dedication

-Twenty-four hours a day, seven days a week, 365 days a year, the animal care team at CNPRC is committed to the health and welfare of our animals.
-Because CNPRC animals are crucial to discovering disease causes, preventions, treatments, and cures, we have developed tailored programs to meet the animals’ species-typical needs as well as their psychological well-being.
+Twenty-four hours a day, seven days a week, 365 days a year, the animal care team at NBRI is committed to the health and welfare of our animals.
+Because NBRI animals are crucial to discovering disease causes, preventions, treatments, and cures, we have developed tailored programs to meet the animals’ species-typical needs as well as their psychological well-being.